 We have been married for over 30 years and I still can’t imagine being married to anyone else.
 KC is the best.
 Out of all the girls that I dated, she was the only one I actually WANTED my parents to meet (not that the others didn’t have some redeeming qualities!).
 We’ve had our ups and downs but I still am hopelessly in love with her.
 And no, I’m not writing all this because I think she will read it.

 ZDog has graduated from Central College and later got his MBA from Drake University.
 He was working for four years at ING but now is a database programmer at EMC Insurance.
 He married J on June 18, 2005.
 J has been a blessing to our family, especially to ZDog!
-They have two children (GRANDCHILDREN!!)
-Little L and Little J. Both are still under 2 years old and quite a handful for ZDog and J, along with their two dogs.
+They have four children (GRANDCHILDREN!!)
+Little L, Little J1, Little S and Little J2.
+All are under 5 years old and quite a handful for ZDog and J.

 They get along better now that they hardly see each other than they ever did while growing up.
 They were both involved in little league baseball/softall, soccer, youth Y basketball, church youth group and school band (marching, concert and jazz).
 ZDog showed a propensity for sports (being 6’6″) and was on the high school baseball and basketball teams.
 Breezomatic showed a propensity for social activies (even though she is 6’3″) and was involved in choir and drama.
 All in all they kept us hopping during their years here, but now they are out on their own.